Equine nutrition: Feeding forages

 Equids always require forage.
 When possible, nutritionists recommend it be available at all times, at least when doing so does not overfeed the animal and lead to obesity.
 It is safe to feed a ration that is 100% forage (along with water and supplemental salt), and any feed ration should be at least 50% forage.
 Hay with alfalfa or other legumes has more concentrated nutrition and so is fed in smaller amounts than grass hay, though many hays have a mixture of both types of plant.

 When beet pulp is fed, a ration of 2 lb to 5 lb is usually soaked in water for 3 to 4 hours prior to feeding in order to make it more palatable, and to minimize the risk of choke and other problems.
 It is usually soaked in a proportion of one part beet pulp to two parts water.
 Beet pulp is usually fed in addition to hay, but occasionally is a replacement for hay when fed to very old horses who can no longer chew properly.
-It is available in both pelleted and shredded form, pellets must be soaked significantly longer than shredded beet pulp.

 Some pelleted rations are designed to be a "complete" feed that contains both hay and grain, meeting all the horse's nutritional needs.
 However, even these rations should have some hay or pasture provided, a minimum of a half-pound of forage for every 100 lb of horse, in order to keep the digestive system functioning properly and to meet the horse's urge to graze.

 When horses graze under natural conditions, they may spend up to 18 hours per day doing so.
 However, on modern irrigated pastures, they may have their nutritional needs for forage met in as little as three hours per day, depending on the quality of grass available.

-Recent studies address the level of various non-structural carbohydrates (NSC), such as fructan, in forages.
+Another factor when feeding forages is the level of various non-structural carbohydrates (NSC), such as fructan.
 Too high an NSC level causes difficulties for animals prone to laminitis or equine polysaccharide storage myopathy (EPSM).
 NSC cannot be determined by looking at forage, but hay and pasture grasses can be tested for NSC levels.